 Find your manufacturers by searching on the internet for "manufacturers of clothing" or "design clothing."
 There are also online platforms available that help fashion brands to connect to manufacturers.
 Many people use garment manufacturers overseas because the costs are lower.

 Keep in mind that many overseas manufacturers only do large quantities, so ask about minimums before proceeding.
 Talk to as many manufacturers as you can and be sure to nail down turnaround times.
 Also, ask for samples before the designs are finalized for production.

 Another way of finding suitable suppliers is through trade fairs.
-Bear in mind the conditions of manufacture, consumers are much more conscious about sweat shop labor than in the past and will penalize clothing lines that uses the products.
+Bear in mind the conditions of manufacture, consumers are much more conscious about sweatshop labor than in the past and will penalize clothing lines that use the products.

 Establish a Pricing Model

 To ensure a profit, the entrepreneur must establish wholesale and retail rates higher than the expenses.
-A target for rates would be to earn a profit margin 30 to 50 percent higher than associated expenses.
-Making a profit off the clothing line is necessary to the business’s success.
-Profit comes from making more revenue than the fixed and variable costs combined.
+A target for rates would be to earn a profit margin of 30 to 50 percent higher than associated expenses.
+Making a profit off the clothing line is necessary for the business’s success.
+The profit comes from making more revenue than the fixed and variable costs combined.

 Fixed and variable costs include equipment purchases or buying a facility for the business.
 In contrast, variable costs are expenses that can vary from one period to another.
 To ensure profit, you must establish wholesale and retail rates higher than the expenses.

 Market the Clothing Line